aerkiaga/nodeverse/README.md

 Sky and other similar titles, but built around voxel mechanics.
 It features an immensely large universe with a never-ending variety of planets to explore.

+It is still in very early development, but a simple proof-of-concept game has been built on top of the code to make it playable.
+Since this is an [early](https://semver.org/#spec-item-4) release version, it is expected that any following versions will make breaking changes to the core game.

 ## Status
 An infinite cloud of floating planets is created.
 Blocks include stone, gravel, dust, sediment, water, hydrocarbon, lava, grass soil, grass, dry grass, tall